Article updated: August 11, 2022

 Control what each team member can manage with permissions at the organization, team, and social account level.
 Give analytics access to stakeholders who need oversight, and give publishing permissions to those who create content.
 To learn more about Hootsuite permissions, see Assign permissions (Business and Enterprise).

 Define approval workflows for each of your social accounts.
 You can assign people or teams to approve new posts, comments, or replies before they get published.
 You can also add a second or third tier of approvals for extra security.
-See Approve content before it goes live to learn more.
+See Set up an approval process to learn more.

 As you know, it’s critical to protect your organization and brand from fines, penalties, or business disruptions.
 Hootsuite, along with key compliance partners such as Proofpoint, offers solutions that make it easy to maintain a compliant social media presence.
 Hootsuite and its partners are compliant with industry regulations including FINRA, FCA, FFIEC, IIROC, SEC, PCI, AMF, and MiFID II requirements.